-Plus, we’re pretty good at making delicious food items from ramen burgers and bagels to ice cream, and even wine at family-friendly vineyards on Long Island and through the Finger Lakes.
+As a state, we’re pretty good at making delicious food items, from ramen burgers and bagels to ice cream, and even wine at family-friendly vineyards on Long Island and through the Finger Lakes.
 There are children’s museums galore.
-Kids have no shortage of water and theme parks, cool playgrounds, zoos, outdoor art, and nature, of course.
+Kids have no shortage of water and theme parks, cool playgrounds, zoos, parks, and nature, of course.

 And yet, the thing about childhood is that it’s finite.
 The kids grow up, maybe move away.
 Sniff, sniff.
 We want to soak up every moment.
-So we put together this list of 100 of our favorite things to do around New York, from upstate and the Adirondacks to Long Island and NYC.
-We collected suggestions from the many Mommy Poppins contributors, past and former, to fuse it all together just for you (OK, for us, too).
-Whether you're planning a long-weekend getaway or a family day trip, you're sure to find some ideas here.
+So we put together this list of 100 of our favorite things to do around New York, from upstate and the Adirondacks to East End of Long Island.
+We collected suggestions from Mommy Poppins contributors, past and former, to fuse it all together just for you (OK, for us, too).
+Whether you're planning a long weekend getaway or a family day trip, you're sure to find some ideas here.
 Enjoy!

 2. See the Rockettes in action at Radio City Music Hall.

-3. Ride the ferry to Governors Island; enjoy new water sprinklers, Slide Hill and a one-of-a-kind DIY adventure playground, plus iconic summer festivals like art-centric Figment NYC.
+3. Ride the ferry to Governors Island; enjoy new water sprinklers, Slide Hill and a one-of-a-kind DIY adventure playground, plus nonstop free summer festivals and art projects.

-4. Camp under the stars at one of New York’s many campgrounds or glamping options.
+4. Camp under the stars at one of New York’s many campgrounds.

 5. Marvel at the waterfalls and Grand Canyon-like gorge in Letchworth State Park.